jnichols-git/Gate/doc/server.md

     - Parameters
         - `email`: Email address to which the authentication code was sent
         - `gateCode`: Received validation code
-        - `getToken` (optional): Whether to return a JWS cookie representing successful sign on
+        - `getKey` (optional): Whether to return a gate key representing successful sign on
     - Responses
         - `200 OK`:  `gateCode` was valid.
 If `getToken`, body contains a bearer token.
         - `400 Bad Request`: Request was poorly-formed; see contents for error information.